ryantd42/NY-Legislative-Git/2023/S1403A-2023/bill.md

  in the alternative, the payment of the rent, or the  possession  of  the premises,  has  been  served  upon  him  as  prescribed in section seven hundred thirty-five of this article.
-Any person succeeding to the  land- lord's  interest  in the premises may proceed under this subdivision for rent due his predecessor in interest if he has a right thereto.
-Where  a tenant  dies during the term of the lease and rent due has not been paid and the apartment is occupied by a person with a claim to possession,  a
+Any person succeeding to the  land-
- S. 1403  3
+ S. 1403--A  3

- proceeding  may be commenced naming the occupants of the apartment seek- ing a possessory judgment only as against the estate.
+ lord's  interest  in the premises may proceed under this subdivision for rent due his predecessor in interest if he has a right thereto.
+Where  a tenant  dies during the term of the lease and rent due has not been paid and  the apartment is occupied by a person with a claim to possession, a proceeding may be commenced naming the occupants of the apartment  seek- ing  a  possessory  judgment only as against the estate.
 Entry of such a judgment shall be without prejudice to  the  possessory  claims  of  the occupants,  and any warrant issued shall not be effective as against the occupants.
   § 4.
-Section 741 of the real property actions and proceedings  law  is amended by adding a new subdivision 7 to read as follows:
+Section 741 of the real property actions and proceedings  law  is amended by adding a new subdivision 8 to read as follows:
-  7. STATE THAT A WARRANT OF EVICTION MAY ONLY BE EXECUTED BETWEEN APRIL SIXTEENTH AND OCTOBER THIRTY-FIRST OF ANY CALENDAR YEAR.
+  8. STATE THAT A WARRANT OF EVICTION MAY ONLY BE EXECUTED BETWEEN APRIL SIXTEENTH AND OCTOBER THIRTY-FIRST OF ANY CALENDAR YEAR.
   §  5.
 Section 747 of the real property actions and proceedings law is amended by adding two new subdivisions 5 and 6 to read as follows: